Ode to Buffalo

 Here I would find people I connected to deeply, despite the 70+ year age difference.
-Unlike my own grandparents - who had been rather unforthcoming with details of their past - these folks wanted, desperately, someone to listen to their stories.
+These folks wanted, desperately, someone to listen to their stories.
 For many of them, it was a last-ditch effort to pass on their ideas to another person.
-The elderly’s relationship with death is similar to our own relationship with car insurance: the bill’s always coming; pay it and keep moving.
-They were curious, forgetful, and all of them loyal to their grandchildren.

 It was a strange place to be at twenty-three, and then twenty-four.

 This is where I met Betty, or, more truthfully, where Betty met me.
-She pointed me out, almost demanded to know what my name was and what I was all about.
+She picked me out, almost demanded to know what my name was and what I was all about.
 She was wearing a pink velvet jumpsuit and cat-eye glasses.

 “What’s your name?”

 I told her.

-“I like you.
-I like the way you do things.” she said.
+“I like you, and I like the way you do things here.” she said.

 “I like you too, Betty.”

 She was a girl scout leader for fifty years and collected everything from ribbons to flowers to cough drop wrappers.
-During a brisk, mid-October walk, donned in three layers and a yellow rain jacket, she pointed out leaves she wanted to take home.
+During a brisk, mid-October walk, donned in three sweaters and a yellow rain jacket, she pointed out leaves she wanted to take home.
 It was my job to fetch them.
 Once I nearly slipped and tumbled down the embankment which would have spit me out to the freezing river.
 She belly-laughed so hard, she fell back onto a bench and huffed her inhaler.

 I could do this forever, I told her.
-She sighed and said she hadn’t been outside since May.
+She sighed, said she hadn’t been outside since May.

 “Feels good.”
 The wind tousled her gray hair like an old friend.
-She was beautiful, right in her place.
+She was beautiful, frail, perfectly in her place.

-Shortly thereafter, my shift ended.
-I had to return her, even though, if we had it our way, we would’ve frolicked into the woods and lived like the witches we were.
+My shift ended and I had to return her to the facility, even though, if we had it our way, we would’ve frolicked into the woods and lived like the witches we were.
 I clocked out and waved, promised I’d see her tomorrow.